 A Year in Travel

-This year alone, I traveled to: Indonesia, Colombia, Japan, Vietnam, Hong Kong, Thailand, Iceland, London and France.
+This year alone, I traveled to Indonesia, Colombia, Japan, Vietnam, Hong Kong, Thailand, Iceland, London, and France.
 While some trips were for pleasure (seeing Asia for the first time with my boyfriend in tow!) others were work-related and in pursuit of stories (such as exploring the dog meat trade in Bali or covering the presidential election in France).
 Overall, my year of travel is one I am very happy about and want to continue pushing in 2018.
-It has been tricky to balance travel with my return to a full-time job, but eight countries is not too shabby.
+It has been tricky to balance travel with my return to a full-time job, but eight countries are not too shabby.

 My resolution for 2018 is to solo travel as it has been quite a while since I’ve jet off somewhere completely alone.
 Also, I am keen to visit Sri Lanka and Guatemala next year as well as want to try and make a trip to South Africa to write about the fight to save rhinos.